evade84/.github/profile/README.md

 **evade84** - fundamental system of anonymous communication.

+Work is still in progress.
-Docs, manual and more info is coming soon.
+Docs, manuals and more is coming soon.